Project

 Project target area

-Integrated Natural Resources Management Project (INReMP) will focus on greening and commercialization of nature-based value chains and the promotion of regenerative agriculture and climate-smart solutions that build the adaptive and mitigation capacities of farmers and value chain players.
-It will scale-up the successful approaches under existing IFAD projects in Kenya, with a stronger emphasis on nature-based value chains and enterprises, whilst taking on a public-private-producer partnerships (4P) implementation approach.
+Integrated Natural Resources Management Project (INReMP) focuses on greening and commercialization of nature-based value chains and the promotion of regenerative agriculture and climate-smart solutions that build the adaptive and mitigation capacities of farmers and value chain players.
+It scales-up the successful approaches under existing IFAD projects in Kenya, with a stronger emphasis on nature-based value chains and enterprises, whilst taking on a public-private-producer partnerships (4P) implementation approach.
 Innovative approaches and partnerships geared towards leveraging climate finance from private sector, climate trust funds and through carbon markets will be explored.

 Financing